 On the other hand, if you are on a 2-year expat assignment from your company with a pre-determined return date, you won’t qualify.
 In that case, you would have to use the Physical Presence Test to qualify for the FEIE.

-To show your intentions, in case of an audit or pushback by the IRS, strong ties in your resident country, as listed above, help.
+To show your intentions, in case of an audit or pushback by the IRS, documented strong ties in your resident country, as listed above, are very helpful.
 Furthermore, it is important not to have strong ties to the US anymore.

-Even as a bona fide resident, you can return to the US during the year without worrying about counting days like for the PPT.
+You can return to the US during the year without worrying about counting days like for the PPT.
 However, you should generally not spend more than 3 months in the States when claiming bona fide residency.
-Please also note that any work performed in the US is taxable and cannot be excluded with the Foreign Earned Income Exclusion.
-The FEIE is calculated on a pro-rata basis.

-Are you unsure which test to use or need help filing your expat tax return?
-Contact us for a consultation.
+Are you unsure, which test to use or need help filing your expat tax return?
+Schedule a consultation with us.